One Fish, Two Fish, Places That Look Dr. Seuss-ish

 Socotra Island, Yemen

 Socotra has been a world unto itself for more than 300 million years.
-Back then, when the continents were joined together in a single landmass, Socotra was still an island.
+Even back then, when the continents were joined together in a single landmass, Socotra was still an island.
 As a result Socotra today has more than 800 plant and 700 animal species found nowhere else on earth—only Hawaii and the Galapagos Islands have more.

 The most striking of the species native to Socotra is the dragon’s blood tree and it’s distinct umbrella shaped top.
 Also very Seussian in appearant is the Socotra vulture, which looks a little like the Lorax (see the photo above).